 PL: I do.
 I look to Steve Jobs for his relentless focus on the customer experience.
 I look to my Advisory Board members Jeff Carr (General Counsel of FMC Technologies) and Paul Lippe (CEO of Legal OnRamp) for their ability to strip away the falderal and see the future clearly.

 9. Business development, marketing, and social media.

 VMO: Word of mouth, referrals, positioning, and promotion—are all marketing tactics employed by traditional law firms.
-Is your time and money invested differently?
+Are your time and money invested differently?
 Do you set expectations for attorney marketing?
 Is social media a factor in new business development?

 PL: I am a big believer that people need to play to their strengths.
 Some people are not good marketers, so I don’t expect them to market.
 Those that like it and are good at it are expected to focus on it.
 We work together on themes and projects, like developing the website.
 But a lot of marketing is retail, grass roots, person-to-person marketing.
 People don’t hire small firms because of reputation.
 We get hired because people meet us somewhere and we develop a relationship with them.
 So, for example, I do several speeches a year for in-house audiences and work to develop relationships with people I meet at those events.

 Most of us are pretty active LinkedIn users and a couple of us are on Twitter and Facebook.
 We have a couple of bloggers as well.
 We try to make sure everyone understands the concept of “Google juice”—when some potential client does a search about any one of us or any issue we care about, what do they find when the results come up?
 We look to make sure we appear where we want to when key searches occur.
 I can’t point to specific clients we’ve gotten only because of social media, but I do know that clients have come to us after validating us by looking at our social media content among other aspects of their due diligence.